How to Respond When Someone Tells You They Were Sexually Abused or Raped

 Shift the Perspective

 Unfortunately violence is very prevalent in our society.
-Look at video games where you are awarded points for raping someone, movies about objectifying and abusing women and music lyrics about the keeping women in line.
+Look at video games where you are awarded points for raping someone, movies about objectifying and abusing women and music and song lyrics about the keeping women in line.
 Think about your mom, dad, sibling, friend or cousin.
 Let’s help shift the focus to the responsible party: the rapist.